 Kaci Schmitt Counseling, PLLC

 *Offices located in SE Portland (97214 zip code) and Vancouver, WA (98661 zip code) — address will be given to prospective clients in initial phone call

-I am now providing online counseling and therapy for clients in Washington and Oregon during the COVID-19 pandemic and beyond.
+I am now providing online therapy over a HIPAA-secure teletherapy platform for clients in Washington and Oregon during the COVID-19 pandemic and beyond.

 Psychology Today Profile